By Girish Narayandass Jun. 13, 2017

 That day after watching Border – right after rooting for Sunny Deol bombing Pakistani tanks and screaming “Bole So Nihaal” – my father went back to the shop.
 I’m certain he would have shaken hands with a Pathan after selling him a Pathani suit, all the while assuring him that, “Yeh best quality hai saab, aur best price sirf aapke liye”.

 The irony, I’m sure, was lost on him.
 Patriotism and Bharat Maa were all fine.
 But business knows no borders.

-Girish Narayandass is a Mumbai-based writer who is deeply in love with chilled beer and great ideas.
+Girish Narayandass is a Mumbai-based writer/director who is deeply in love with chilled beer and great ideas.
 You can follow him on Twitter (@naachtibotal) and Instagram (girishnarayandass).